ninchat/ninchat-api/api.md

 	"5/20" means 5 messages per 20 seconds.

-- `suspended` : boolean
+- `suspended` : boolean (writable by owner)

-	Channel is in read-only state.
+	Similar to `closed`, but the channel doesn't count towards the owner's quota.

 - `topic` : string (writable by operators)